Zeroth-Order Fine-Tuning of LLMs in Random Subspaces: Experiments

-Following MeZO~\citep{malladi2023fine}, we respectively apply SubZero to fine-tune RoBERTa-large and OPT-13B using two non-differentiable objectives: accuracy and F1.
-As a baseline, we also report results using the cross-entropy objective with Adam.
-As shown in Table~\ref{tab:non-diff performance}, SubZero consistently outperforms MeZO across both non-differentiable objectives and the cross-entropy benchmark, demonstrating its effectiveness across varying optimization goals.
+Following MeZO~\citep{malladi2023fine}, we apply SubZero to fine-tune RoBERTa-large and OPT-13B using full-parameter fine-tuning with two non-differentiable objectives—optimizing accuracy in classification tasks and F1 in the SQuAD task.
+As baselines, we also report results using the differentiable cross-entropy objective with Adam, MeZO, and SubZero.
+As shown in Table~\ref{tab:non-diff performance}, SubZero consistently outperforms MeZO with the two non-differentiable objectives.
+The training loss curves in \mbox{Fig.~\ref{fig:train_loss} (d)} also demonstrate the advantage of SubZero over MeZO.